Rich & Extensive

 Enfield attracted the attention of important religious leaders.
 In the mid-1700s a major religious revival known as the “Great Awakening” took place.
 One of the leaders of that movement was Jonathan Edwards of Northampton, Massachusetts.

 On July 8, 1741 he preached one of the most intense “fire and brimstone” sermons of all times–”Sinners in the Hands of an Angry God“–at Enfield’s second meeting house.
+That building no longer exits, but its location is marked by an engraved stone on Route 5 (Enfield Street), just a few feet south of the intersection with Post Office Road.

 learn more